Stash of 15th century coins discovered by metal detectorists in Scottish Borders

 A stash of rare medieval coins have been discovered by metal detectorists in the Scottish Borders.

-Keith Young and Lisa Stephenson discovered the haul of 30 gold and silver coins in the Cappercleuch area.
+Keith Young and Lisa Stephenson unearthed the haul of 30 gold and silver coins in the Cappercleuch area in early November, though the discovery was not publicly announced until Wednesday by the Treasure Trove Unit.

 Archaeologists then excavated the site, finding five more coins.